Huang-Hao-Gao/FreeCodeCamp-Product-Landing-Page/README.md

-#This is my Product landing page project for the freecodecamp project
+This is my Product landing page project for the freecodecamp project

-There isn't much to say tbh